-- (a) A student may only transfer credits with a "B" or better grade.
-Pass/fail courses are not transferable. - (b) Student's transcript must accompany any request for transfer credit.
-In most cases, the Office of Graduate Studies will have the official transcript as part of the student's initial application process. - (c) The content of the course being transferred must be comparable to the equivalent BYU course. - (d) The student's syllabus describing the course content must accompany the request. - (e) Transferred credit must have formal full-faculty approval.
+- A student may only transfer credits with a "B" or better grade.
+Pass/fail courses are not transferable. - Student's transcript must accompany any request for transfer credit.
+In most cases, the Office of Graduate Studies will have the official transcript as part of the student's initial application process. - The content of the course being transferred must be comparable to the equivalent BYU course as verified by the instructor of the BYU Course. - The student's syllabus describing the course content must accompany the request. - Transferred credit must have formal full-faculty approval.
 The student writes a request for transferring credit.
-Their faculty advisor proposes the request in faculty meeting, where a formal vote is taken. - (f) After receiving approval, the student works with the Program Manager to include transfer courses in the Program of Study in the Graduate Progress system. - (g) Transferred credit may not exceed 15 credit hours.
+Their faculty advisor proposes the request in faculty meeting, where a formal vote is taken. - After receiving approval, the student works with the Program Manager to include transfer courses in the Program of Study in the Graduate Progress system. - Transferred credit may not exceed 15 credit hours. - Transferred credit may not exceed the timeline of the BYU degree (e.g., must be within 5 years for the EdS degree) - Credit may not have already been applied to another degree.